Student Accountability Process

 Accommodations

-The Student Disability Access Center (SDAC) provides reasonable accommodations to the University’s programs and services, including the Student Accountability Process.
+The Student Disability Access Center (SDAC) provides reasonable accommodations to University programs and services, including the Student Accountability Process.
 For more information on SDAC services, please visit their website or contact them at [email protected].

 Advisor/Support Person

-Students may have an advisor or support person accompany them to any meetings with our team.
-An advisor or support person can be a family member, friend, attorney, or any other individual so long as they are not a party or witness to this matter.
-The student must submit an Authorization and Release Form to have an advisor or support person present during any meetings.
+Students may have an advisor or support person accompany them to any meetings with the PACE team.
+An advisor or support person can be a family member, friend, attorney, or any other individual as long as they are not a party or witness to the matter in question.
+Please note that students must communicate in advance the name of their support person who will be in attendance at the meeting.
+If a student wishes for PACE to communicate with an advisor or any other individual outside of a joint meeting, the student must submit an Authorization and Release Form.

 Participation

 During the meeting, the student may choose not to share any additional information with our team.
-However, we may proceed with our inquiry and make decisions without the benefit of the student's participation, potentially bypassing the opportunity for informal resolution and referring the student to the Honor Committee or University Judiciary Committee for adjudication.
+However, we may proceed with our inquiry and make decisions without the benefit of the student's participation, potentially bypassing the opportunity for informal resolution.

 Privacy

 We are committed to protecting student privacy to the greatest extent under the law.
-All information related to this matter will be handled in accordance with the regulations established by the Family Educational Rights and Privacy Act (FERPA).
+All information related to a student accountability matter will be handled in accordance with the regulations established by the Family Educational Rights and Privacy Act (FERPA)

-To allow our team to discuss this matter with any other person, including a family member, attorney, or friend, the student must submit an Authorization and Release Form.
+To allow our team to discuss an accountability matter with any other person, including a family member, attorney, or friend, the student must submit an Authorization and Release Form.

 Title IX and Sexual Misconduct